I work hard to protect your rights.

-How To Avoid Violating A Restraining Order
+How To Avoid Violation

 It is an unfortunate fact of life that relationship conflicts can bring out the worst in people.
-If you are named in a restraining order by your spouse or another family member, this is not a situation you can ignore or treat lightly.
+If you are named in a Florida restraining order by your spouse or another family member, this is not a situation you can ignore or treat lightly.
 Some of the consequences of being on the receiving end of a restraining order can include:

 - Being required to leave your living space